Justin Coleman

-Justin Jamal Coleman (born March 27, 1993) is an American football cornerback and nickelback for the Seattle Seahawks of the National Football League (NFL).
-He played college football at Tennessee, and signed with the Minnesota Vikings as an undrafted free agent in 2015.
-He has also been a member of the New England Patriots, and Detroit Lions, winning Super Bowl LI with the Patriots.
+Justin Jamal Coleman (born March 27, 1993) is an American former professional football player who was a cornerback and nickelback in the National Football League (NFL).
+He played college football for the Tennessee Volunteers, and signed with the Minnesota Vikings as an undrafted free agent in 2015.
+He was also a member of the New England Patriots, Seattle Seahawks, Detroit Lions, and Miami Dolphins.
+Coleman won Super Bowl LI with the Patriots.

-Early years
+Early life

 Coleman attended Brunswick High School in Brunswick, Georgia, where he was a two-sport star in both football and track for the Pirates.
-As a sophomore in 2008, he tallied 71 tackles, four pass-break-ups, three sacks and intercepted two passes.
-As a junior in 2009, he totalled 83 tackles, six pass-break-ups, and six interceptions, and also returned a kickoff for touchdown.
+As a sophomore in 2008, he tallied 71 tackles, four pass breakups, three sacks and intercepted two passes.
+As a junior in 2009, he totalled 83 tackles, six pass breakups, and six interceptions, and also returned a kickoff for touchdown.
 He helped lead the team to an undefeated district season as a senior in 2010.
 He was teammates with Ahmaud Arbery, Darius Slay, and Tracy Walker.

 Also a standout in track & field, Coleman finished second in class 4-A at the state championships in the 300m hurdles (38.82s) and fifth in the 110m hurdles (14.61s) as a senior.
 He also competed as a sprinter at Brunswick, posting personal-best times of 11.04 seconds in the 100-meter dash, 22.67 seconds in the 200-meter dash and 52.34 seconds in the 400-meter dash.

 Regarded as a four-star recruit by Rivals.com, Coleman was ranked the No. 17 overall cornerback in the nation and the No. 16 overall prospect in the state of Georgia.
 He was also named to the Rivals250 Team.
 He was rated as a three-star recruit by Scout.com, and was considered the No. 45 overall cornerback.
 ESPN.com ranked him the No. 30 overall safety.

 College career

 Coleman enrolled in the University of Tennessee, where he played for the Tennessee Volunteers football team from 2011 to 2014.
 He was teammates with Atlanta Falcons wide receiver Cordarrelle Patterson in the 2012 season.
 As a true freshman, he played in all 12 games (starting four) at cornerback, and was 1-of-16 true freshmen to play for the Vols in 2011.
 As a sophomore, he started 9-of-12 games played, finishing fourth on the team with 59 tackles (3.5 for loss) and 3 passes defended.
 He finished his 2013 campaign with 46 tackles, 8 passes defended and an interception, which he returned for a score.
-As a senior in 2014, he tied for fourth in the SEC with four interceptions.
+As a senior in 2014, he tied for fourth in the Southeastern Conference (SEC) with four interceptions.
 Following the 2014 campaign, Coleman was invited to play in the East-West Shrine Game, where he made four tackles.